Getting Started with HTL getting-started-with-htl

 <p>MY DESCRIPTION</p>

 One thing to keep in mind is only to use the sly element when no existing element could have been annotated with the block statement.
-This is because sly elements deter the value offered by the language to not alter the static HTML when making it dynamic.
+The reason is because sly elements deter the value offered by the language not to alter the static HTML when making it dynamic.

 For example, if the previous example would have been wrapped inside a div element, then the added sly element would be abusive: